cbuhl/THzInstrumentControl/readme.md

  - Matplotlib >= 2.2
  - PySerial >= 2.7
  - Pandas >= 0.23
+ - PyQt5 >= 5.6.2

 Execute wrapper.py.

+It has been developed on a mac, but it is used on a win10 machine.
+The .ui file is drawn up with QtDesigner, and imported as such.
+It has been easy for me to maintain and adjust in that way.
 In wrapper.py, there's two lines in the `__init__()` that sets whether it's in demo-mode.

+Also note that the COM ports has to be set manually.

 ## Noteworthy nice bits